3. Enemies and Allies

 His breath misted and he watched as frost rapidly spread across the walls of the hall.
 He followed it with his eyes back towards it source.

 Back behind Aer another woman was slowly walking down the hallway.
 She was short and slight, at first glance Sam thought she could be one of the students until her face gave her away as a more mature woman.
-Her mid-cut hair was a stark white, not the kind of gray-white that comes from age, but the kind of punkish-white you might see in 80’s dystopia movie.
+Her mid-cut hair was a stark white, not the kind of gray-white that comes from age, but the kind of punkish-white you might see in an 80’s dystopia movie.
 Her outfit added to this impression, black and bright pink and cut tight to her form.

 Aer noticed the sudden change in temperature as well and spun around.
 It was too late.
 Ice reached out from the ground like a hand and encased Aer’s legs.